AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    >[!NOTE]
    >
    >If the source was Author, it is recommended to ingest it into the Author tier on the target.
-Similarly, if source was Publish, target should be Publish as well.
+   >Similarly, if source was Publish, target should be Publish as well.

+   >[!NOTE]
+   >
+   >If the target tier is Author, the author instances will be shutdown during the length of the ingestion.
+This is to protect
+   > the system, and not have any changes done to it which could be lost or cause an ingestion conflict.
+This fact may be
+   > important to any people actively using those instance (authors, those performing maintenance, etc.) so you may
+   > want to announce that the system will not be available at this time.
+   > Also note that the environment will appear hibernated during the author ingestion.

    >[!NOTE]
    >